hemwins/free-genai-bootcamp-2025/VocabFlashcard/README.md

 ## API Endpoints

 - `GET /get_word`: Fetch a random word from the database.
-- `POST /check_answer`: Check if the provided answer is correct.
+- `POST /check_answer`: Check if the provided answer is correct and save the "is correct" status in database.

 ## Database